top of page

 Attendance from September to April

-You may or may not be aware that one of the recommendations of our recent ESTYN Inspection is to improve attendance.
+You may or may not be aware that one of the recommendations of our last ESTYN Inspection is to improve attendance.
 Pontybrenin’s target is 97% which means pupils are not expected to miss more than 5 days school in the year.
 As you can appreciate this is a challenging target and in an effort to reduce our absences where we have concerns over level of absence medical evidence will be requested to “authorise” the absence, if this is not provided absence will be recorded as “unauthorised”.
 Mr Williams will also be holding meetings with parents where necessary.
-The EWO Mr Smith will also be monitoring attendance and working with the school and families.
+The EWO Miss Grancourt will also be monitoring attendance and working with the school and families.

 Penalty Notices